NVIDIA/nim-anywhere/README.md

 > require.

 Occasionally, it may be necessary to have multiple pages in a view that communicate with each other.
-For this purpose, Javascript’s `postMessage` messaging framework is used.
+For this purpose, Javascript's `postMessage` messaging framework is used.
 Any trusted message posted to the application shell will be forwarded to each iframe where the pages can handle the message as desired.
 The `control` page uses this feature